mjsamberg/digital-learning-program-development/content/leadership/projects.md

 ## Option 7: Create a branding toolkit for your school/district
 Consistency in branding and marketing is a critical component to being able to tell your story consistently and cleanly online.
 In this assignment, you will:
 * Create a branding toolkit for your district that includes colors, fonts, tone, imagery, and social media standards.
+* Create a branded story for your school's digital-age learning program.
+This is a one-pager using your school's brand that articulates the vision, the logic model, and the experiential "warm fuzzy" impact of your DL program.
+The document should look professional, be compelling, and be geared towards generating buy-in from a variety of audiences.
 * Create at least three templates for use, including PowerPoint, letterhead, webpage, flyer, etc.
 * Complete a brief reflection explaining your choices, how they reflect your school's brand, and any compromises or challenges faced.

 ### Grading
-* 3 points: Branding guide includes colors, fonts, tone, imagery, and social media standards.
+* 2 points: Branding guide includes colors, fonts, tone, imagery, and social media standards.
+* 2 points: Marketing document is compelling and articulates the vision for digital-age learning in the school.
-* 4 points: Templates are complete and usable.
+* 3 points: Templates are complete and usable.
 * 3 points: Write-up explains how the RUP aligns to the school's vision for digital-age learning.
-* 1 point: Write-up addresses the choices made, how they reflect the school brand, and any compromises or challenges faced.

 ## Option 8: Choose Your Own Adventure
 If there is a different product that you would like to create that is along the lines of the above projects, please contact me with a brief proposal.